checkly/docs.checklyhq.com/site/content/docs/browser-checks/visual-comparison-snapshot-testing.md

 ## Snapshot testing

-Snapshot testing, using the `expect(value).toMatchSnapshot(snapshotName)` assertion, is a great way to test the output of any arbitrary `string` or `Buffer` value.
+Snapshot testing, using the `expect().toMatchSnapshot(snapshotName)` assertion, is a great way to test the output of any arbitrary `string` or `Buffer` value.
 Note that it is not optimized for visual comparison testing.

 {{< tabs "Snapshot testing" >}}